 Vogelstein Center for Drama and Film

-Designed by the renowned architectural firm of Cesar Pelli and Associates and opened in 2003, the Vogelstein Center for Drama and Film provides first-rate facilities, including classrooms and seminar rooms, a studio theater/classroom, a design room, costume shops, dressing room, a large scene shop, and multiple storage areas, along with extensive film facilities.
+Designed by the renowned architectural firm of Cesar Pelli and Associates, the Vogelstein Center for Drama and Film provides first-rate facilities, including classrooms and seminar rooms, a studio theater/classroom, a design room, costume shops, dressing room, a large scene shop, and multiple storage areas, along with extensive film facilities.
 A prime feature of the Center is the 330-seat Martel Theater.
 On the north side, the Center opens onto the Frances Daly Fergusson Quadrangle, which has been used by the department for outdoor productions and by the college for concerts and other campus events.